ljh131/mark-to-react/README.md

 }
 ```

-## Add custom syntax and component
+## How to add custom syntax and component
 On the example below, syntax `@@@` and corresponding component are added for `custom horizontal ruler`.

 For more information about custom syntax parser, take a look at [mark-to-jsonml](https://github.com/ljh131/mark-to-jsonml)